top of page

 Development Advisor

-Linda lives in Naperville with her husband, Ish (Ismael), and has two sons who both graduated from Neuqua Valley High School.
-Linda has dedicated over two decades of her life to the nonprofit sector through her consulting company, Organizational Architects, Inc. Her roles have been diverse and impactful, ranging from a grants manager and evaluator to a consultant, board member, and volunteer.
-Linda's areas of expertise span behavioral health, public health, youth/teen OTS programs, housing/homelessness prevention, and the arts, including theater, film, and multimedia.
-She holds a master’s degree in organizational development and nonprofit management from Loyola University and a BA in Psychology.
-Linda is also a trained yoga and meditation teacher and medicine keeper.
+Linda lives in Naperville with her husband, Ish (Ismael), and has two children who graduated from Neuqua Valley High School.
+Linda has dedicated more than two decades of her life to the nonprofit sector through her consulting firm, Organizational Architects, Inc. Her roles have been diverse and high-impact, ranging from grant manager and evaluator to consultant, board member, and volunteer.
+Her areas of expertise include behavioral health, public health, youth and adolescent out-of-school-time (OST) programs, housing and homelessness prevention, and the arts—including theater, film, and multimedia.
+She holds a master’s degree in Organizational Development and Nonprofit Management from Loyola University and a bachelor’s degree in Psychology.
+Linda is also a yoga and meditation instructor and a medicine caregiver.

 Our Committee Chairs